How many national park in assam

 Orang National Park

-• Area: 78.8 square kilometers (smallest national park in Assam).
+• Area: 78.8 square kilometers (the smallest national park in Assam).

 • Nicknamed “Mini Kaziranga” due to its similar landscapes and wildlife.

-• Located on the Brahmaputra’s northern bank, featuring unique wetland habitats.
+• Located on the Brahmaputra’s northern bank, it features unique wetland habitats.

 • Protects rhinos, tigers, elephants, and 222 bird species, including the Bengal Florican.